xengeo/java-fundamentals/bites/09_loops_bite.md

 ## Introduction

-In this section, you'll learn about two type of loop, both of which you've seen before in Python
+In this section, you'll learn about two type of loop, both of which you will be familiar with from other programming languages:

 * for loops
 * while loops

 ## For Loops

-Python has it's own special way of doing for loops, whereas Java uses a more generic (or classic) approach.
-I.e. You'll see for loops that are very similar to Java's in many other languages.
+You'll see `for` loops that are very similar to Java's in many other languages.

-Here's an example of a for loop in Java
+Here's an example of a `for` loop in Java:

 ```java
 for(Integer counter = 1; counter < 10; counter++) {